 Jesus gives five reasons God prunes His children.

 - God prunes us so that we will become more dependent.
 God does not prune us in order to discourage us; He prunes us so that we will learn to abide in Christ—the true source of life.
 To abide in Christ means to live in obedient dependence upon His ongoing, minute-by-minute, supply of grace—grace which is Himself!
 Too often we become proud and independent, functioning as practical atheists.
 This will never lead to greater fruitfulness.
 “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, so neither can you, unless you abide in me (v.
 4).
-Therefore, God loves us enough to prune us so that we learn to abide, to rest in Christ.
+Therefore, God loves us enough to prune us so that we will learn to abide, to rest, in Christ.
 Our Father, the vinedresser, trains us to learn—in practice, not only precept—that we truly “can do nothing” apart from Christ (v.
 5).

 - God prunes us in order to assure us that we are truly saved.
 God does not prune unbelievers in order that they may become more fruitful, for their fruits would simply consist of more dead works (James 2:17; Hebrews 9:14).
 Instead, He eventually throws them “into the fire, and they are burned” (John 15:6).
 Painful pruning (and it is painful) does not undermine the Spirit’s work of assurance; it strengthens it.
 It is the true child of God who is chastened by the heavenly Father, not the illegitimate child (Hebrews 12:7-8).
 By our fruitfulness we “prove to be” true disciples of Christ (John 15:8b).

-- God prunes us so that He is freed to answer more of our prayers.
-Divine pruning results in our learning to abide in Christ, which in turn results in the freedom to ask God “whatever you wish, and it shall be done for you” (v.
+- God prunes us so that He is free to answer more of our prayers.
+Divine pruning results in learning to abide in Christ, which in turn results in the freedom to ask God “whatever you wish, and it shall be done for you” (v.
 7).
 The “obedience connection” in our prayer lives is designed by God to continually motivate us in our walk of faith.
 It is one of the if/then relationships in the Christian life.

 - God prunes us so that we will glorify Him.
 Jesus is crystal clear: “By this is My father glorified, that you bear much fruit” (v.
 8a).
 To glorify means to magnify, to enlarge, and to draw attention.
 As believers in Christ, we do not live to draw attention to ourselves, but to our glorious God and Savior.
 Our redemption brings God glory in order that the world may know that the gospel is real (see, for example, 1 Thessalonians 1:2-8).